Upholstery Buying Guide

 A less durable fabric can be used in a quiet foyer or formal dining room.
 You will want to upholster kitchen bar stools, a living room sofa or family room ottomans with a sturdy, wear-resistant fabric.

-The Amish Lyndhurst Upholstered Swivel Bar Stool will work even harder with leather or fabric upholstery like neutral Hemp.
+The Amish Lyndhurst Upholstered Swivel Bar Stool will work even harder with leather or fabric upholstery, such as neutral Hemp.

 Amish Lansfield Upholstered Swivel Bar Stool